huntresslabs/everyone-oops/README.md

-# everyonepoops
+# everyoneoops
 Security bugs happen.
 Yes, they stink and can also be embarrassing.
-However, everyone poops.
+However, everyone oops.